-- Marking is regular and thorough enough to spot errors and inaccuracies both in subject knowledge and skills and English language. - Marking needs to be simple, positive and student friendly.
-Staff should always advise students what they need to do 'to improve' often using the approach of WWW / EBI (what went well / even better if). - Written comments and verbal feedback communicate clearly to individual students and their parents the student's strengths / areas for improvement, level of performance, suggested strategies for improving their knowledge, understanding and skills, and goals to be achieved.
-This can help parents who take an active role in their child's education.

-- Teachers do not readily accept inaccurate or inadequate responses to written, verbal or practical challenges. - Positive steps are taken to act on missing, incomplete, or poorly presented work. - Students receive verbal feedback every lesson (where appropriate) and written work is returned to students with written feedback within two weeks.
+- Marking is regular and thorough enough to spot errors and inaccuracies both in subject knowledge and skills and English language - For clarity, teacher marking should be in red/pink and student marking and responses (selfor peer-) should be in green - Marking needs to be simple, positive and student friendly.
+Staff should always advise students what they need to do 'to improve' often using the approach of WWW / EBI (what went well / even better if) - Written comments and verbal feedback communicate clearly to individual students and their parents the student's strengths / areas for improvement, level of performance, suggested strategies for improving their knowledge, understanding and skills, and goals to be achieved.
+This can help parents who take an active role in their child's education - Teachers should not accept inaccurate or inadequate responses to written, verbal or practical challenges - Positive steps are taken to act on missing, incomplete, or poorly presented work. - Students receive verbal feedback every lesson (where appropriate) and written work is returned to students with teacher feedback within two weeks